-6. "Heaven's golden gate opens not to the self-exalted....
-But the everlasting portals will open wide to the trembling touch of a little child."-Christ's Object Lessons, page 404 (new ed., p.
-413).
+6. "Heaven's golden gate opens not to the self-exalted.
+It is not lifted up to the proud in spirit.
+But the everlasting portals will open wide to the trembling touch of a little child.
+Blessed will be the recompense of grace to those who have wrought for God in the simplicity of faith and love."- Christ's Object Lessons, page 404.